CSandler-Dev/MIST4610-G1-P1/README.md

 **Description**: Analyzes the performance and revenue generation of volleyball teams that participated in multiple tournaments during the year 2023.

-**Justification**: The query provides valuable insights into which teams are the most active and financially impactful for the volleyball club.
+**Justification**: Provides valuable insights into which teams are the most active and financially impactful for the volleyball club.
 Teams that participate in more tournaments and pay higher entry fees contribute significantly to the club's revenue stream.
-By identifying these high-performing teams, the club can focus on maintaining strong relationships with them, potentially offering incentives or rewards to keep them engaged.
+By identifying these high-performing teams, the club can focus on maintaining strong relationships with them.

 ```sql
 SELECT